mibradl/DevOps/Chapter10_Container_Orchestration_with_Kubernetes/Module_3_Kubernetes_Architecture/README.md

                 Control Plan Nodes have less workload and therefore need fewer resources

                 Worker Nodes have higher workload with the containers inside and therefore require more resources.

+        To add new Control Plane / Node server:

+                Get new bare metal server

+                Install all the control plane / worker node processes

+                Join to the cluster